Le lien vers cette page a été envoyé avec succès aux destinataires.

 - You are taxed separately

-- The pension is paid following a court decision (or a divorce by mutual consent)
+- The pension is paid on the basis of a court order (or mutual consent divorce agreement)

-If you are separated in fact and taxed separately, the pension is deductible provided you are not excessive.
+If you are de facto separated and taxed separately, the pension is deductible provided it is not excessive.

 FYI

-support payments can also be deducted if they are paid after a Civil partnership break.
+maintenance may also be deducted if it is paid after a Civil partnership failure.

-The amount to be deducted corresponds to the pension, if any, revalued by a judgement or by yourself.
+The amount to be deducted corresponds to the pension which may be revalued by a judgment or by yourself.

 What are the non-deductible amounts?

-You cannot deduct amounts paid as damages (for example, if the divorce is made at the exclusive fault of one of the spouses).
+You cannot deduct the amounts paid as damages (for example if the divorce is granted exclusively to one of the spouses).

-Similarly, you cannot deduct amounts paid as a result of an amicable agreement.
+Similarly, you can't deduct amounts paid as a result of a settlement agreement.

 You must indicate the amount of money paid on your tax return.

-If you pay your former spouse a compensatory benefit after a divorce judgement (or a divorce agreement by mutual consent), you can deduct it from your income or benefit from a tax reduction, depending on the form you choose.
+If you pay your ex-spouse a compensatory benefit after a divorce decree (or a divorce agreement by mutual consent), you can deduct it from your income or benefit from a tax reduction, depending on the form chosen.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-You can receive a tax reduction if you pay the benefit in one instalment within 12 months of the final divorce decision.
+You can benefit from a tax reduction if you pay the benefit in one installment within 12 months of the final divorce judgment.

 Example :